aap122/WHSTechNotes/journal.md

 # December 2, 2024
 In education, AI customizes learning experiences, engages students interactively, and facilitates real-time language translation.
 In transportation, AI contributes to the development of self-driving cars and optimizes traffic management, potentially leading to safer and more efficient travel.

+# December 9, 2024
+the supposed deterioration of a person's mental or intellectual state, especially viewed as the result of overconsumption of material

+# December 16, 2024
+Yes i am ready for winter break